I-79 might be getting a new exit - NewsBreak

 In the letter, the representatives said that the added interchange would expand the highway’s truck capacity to allow for more development in the area.

 “For too long, West Virginia has ranked last in the country due to aging roads and bridges , which has hurt our ability to be competitive in attracting new businesses, good jobs and more opportunity to the state,” said Rep. McKinley.
-“The Harmony Grove Interchange is one example of how West Virginia can move forward and support new and expanding businesses and strengthen future economic development.”Warner warns of third-party vendors inflating service costs
+“The Harmony Grove Interchange is one example of how West Virginia can move forward and support new and expanding businesses and strengthen future economic development.”Be ready for these upcoming sobriety checkpoints

 Currently, trucks traveling to the Morgantown Industrial Park take either the Westover exit off I-79 or the University Avenue exit off I-68.
 Both of these routes go through town, which makes them not ideal for bigger trucks.